imperodesign/paas-tools/README.md

 This folder contain deis units.

 ### bin
-This folder will contain `deis` and `deisctl` respectively. `deis` is a “dev” tool, used to deploy and scale applications to a Deis platform. `deisctl` is an “ops” tool, used to configure and manage the Deis platform itself.
+This folder has been created to contain `deis` and `deisctl` respectively. `deis` is a “dev” tool, used to deploy and scale applications to a Deis platform. `deisctl` is an “ops” tool, used to configure and manage the Deis platform itself.

 ### scripts
 Scripts helpers for PaaS application management.
 See [instructions](scripts/README.md).